yanndemel/crud-rest-gen/sample-app/petclinic-all/README.md

 Test the sample
 =============
-* Test the API and the documentation (see [petclinic-api-doc](../petclinic-api-doc/README.md#test-the-sample) for details). **Warning!** the expected result of a GET at the root of the API is a little different from the petclinic-api-doc (adds the /history resource) :
+* Test the API and the documentation : see [petclinic-api-doc](../petclinic-api-doc/README.md#test-the-sample) for details. **Warning!** the expected result of a GET at the root of the API is a little different from the petclinic-api-doc (adds the /history resource) :
 ```xml
 {
   "_links" : {